Skip to content

 const sym = ctx.symbols.getSymbol(sym_id_ptr.*);

-const name = ctx.symbols.getName(sym);
+const name = ctx.tree.string(sym.name);

 }

-// After traversal (on the table):
+// After traversal (immutable table):

-var it = result.symbol_table.scopeSymbols(scope_id);
+var it2 = result.symbol_table.scopeSymbols(scope_id);

 const sym = result.symbol_table.getSymbol(sym_id_ptr.*);